 Rosemary: Warm, sunny days encourage rosemary to bloom in early February.
 Endures hot sun and poor soil with little watering once established.

 Wright’s skullcap: Another native that is overlooked and will produce blue flowers during the winter.

-Agarita: Agarita is one of those native shrubs that should be in every landscape in San Antonio, but sadly it is not.
+Agarita: Agarita is one of those native shrubs that should be in every landscape in San Antonio, but sadly it’s not.
 It’s drought tolerant, shade tolerant, deer tolerant and produces flowers early in the spring for bees and butterflies.

-Citrus: One of the best bets for hungry bees in January and February are citrus — Changsha tangerine, Satsuma mandarin, Meyer improved lemon, Mexican lime — which begin repeated flowering during the winter through late spring.
+Citrus: One of the best bets for hungry bees in January and February are citrus.
+Changsha tangerine, Satsuma mandarin, Kumquat, Meyer’s improved lemon begin repeated flowering in late winter through late spring.
 Studies from the UK indicate citrus pollen may be medicinal to bees.

-Loquat: That delightful fragrance in the air during the month of January is loquat or Chinese plum, one of the few species that really flowers during the winter.
-Because loquat can become invasive, only use one or two individual trees rather than using it as a hedge.
+Loquat: That delightful fragrance in the air in January is loquat or Chinese plum, one of the few species that truly flower during winter.
+Because loquat can become invasive, use just one or two individual trees instead of using it as a hedge.